pburkholder/eponymous-principles/presentation.md

 * Worm Digestion:
   * A simple system that works
-  * Eat continually, liver produces bile continuously
+  * Eats continually, digestive system produces bile continuously
 * Human digestion:
   * A complex systems that works
   * We eat big meals, liver stores bile in the **GALL**bladder